davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

-How can we make a "distributed variable" that any of these nodes can get and set?
+I want to make a “distributed variable.”
+All I mean by this is

+* I there to be one variable
+* Any node can get it
+* Any node can set it

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about this: we'll pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely.
+How could we make such a thing?
+Well, we know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so other nodes can get and set the variable remotely.

 DIAGRAM

 The node we picked to store the variable is now special; let's call it the **leader**.
 The other nodes, we'll call **followers**.

-The leader can access the variable directly, just like any other variable; followers access it indirectly by making RPC calls to the leader.
-In the end, we have one variable that every node can access, one way or another.
-That was the goal we set out to achieve, so it would appear we are already done.
+Now we have one variable any node can get or set.
+We’re done!

-The great thing abut the approach we've come up with here is that it's so very simple.
-The leader's logic is roughly this:
+The great thing abut the approach is its simplicity.
+The leader's logic is roughly . . .

 ```
 leader {